danielringch/homebattery/docs/handbook/hardware_selection.rst

 Raspberry Pico W only setups
 ----------------------------

-homebattery supports running on a bare Raspberry Pico W. The system is then usually powered by a phone charger connected to the micro USB port.
+homebattery supports running on a bare Raspberry Pico W. The system is then powered via the micro USB port.

 .. image:: ../images/pico_topview.jpg
   :width: 600
   :alt: Raspberry Pico W

-This setup comes with a few limitations:
+This setup comes with some limitations:

 * only devices connected via network or Bluetooth can be used
 * no display or LEDs